pbbwfc/FsChessPgn/README.md

 * Reads and writes PGNs.
 Supports headers, comments, NAGs and a tree of variations

-* Also provides Chess realted components for WinForms
+* Also provides chess related components for WinForms

 ## Installing